Generating Fair Universal Representations using Adversarial Models: FURs via Generative Adversarial Models

 The minimax optimization in \eqref{eq:learnedprivatizer} is a two-player non-cooperative game between the generative decorrelator and the adversary with strategies $\theta_{p}$ and $\theta_{a}$, respectively.
-In practice, we can learn the equilibrium of the game using an iterative algorithm (see Algorithm \ref{alg:euclid} in Appendix \ref{sec:alternateminimax}).
-We first {maximize the negative of the adversary's loss function} in the inner loop to compute the parameters of $h$ for a fixed $g$.
-Then, we minimize the decorrelator's {loss function, which is modeled as the negative of the adversary's loss function,} to compute the parameters of $g$ for a fixed $h$. {Observe that the distortion constraint in \eqref{eq:learnedprivatizer} makes our minimax problem different from what is extensively studied in previous works}.
-To incorporate the distortion constraint, we use the \textit{penalty method} \citep{lillo1993solving} to replace the constrained optimization problem by adding a penalty to the objective function.
-The penalty consists of a penalty parameter $\rho_t$ multiplied by a measure of violation of the constraint at the $t^{\text{th}}$ iteration.
-The constrained optimization problem of the generative decorrelator can be approximated by a series of unconstrained optimization problems with the loss function $L_n(\theta_{p},\theta_a)+\rho_t(\max\{0,\frac{1}{n}\sum_{i=1}^{n}d(g({x}_{(i)};\theta_{p}), {x}_{(i)})-D\})^2$, where $\rho_t$ is a penalty coefficient increases with the number of iterations $t$.
-The algorithm and the penalty method are detailed in Appendix \ref{sec:alternateminimax}.
+In practice, for chosen hypothesis classes for $g$ and $h$ (e.g., DNN architectures), we can learn the equilibrium of the game using an iterative algorithm as follows. (i) For a fixed $\theta_p$, maximize the negative of the adversary's loss to compute the parameters of $h$. (ii) Then, minimize the decorrelator's loss (negative adversary loss) to compute $\theta_p$ for a fixed $h$.

+It is crucial to note that the \emph{hard} distortion constraint in \eqref{eq:learnedprivatizer} makes our minimax problem different from what has been extensively studied in the literature.
+To incorporate the distortion constraint, we use the \textit{penalty method} \cite{lillo1993solving} to replace the constrained optimization problem by adding a penalty to the objective function.
+This is done via a penalty parameter $\rho_t$ that captures a measure of violation of the constraint at the $t^{\text{th}}$ iteration.
+The constrained optimization problem of $g$ is then approximated by a \emph{series of unconstrained optimization problems} with an objective

+where the penalty coefficient $\rho_t$ decreases with the number of iterations $t$. { We note that both the augmented Lagrangian and the penalty methods have similar performance in practice; we chose the penalty method but our results can also be obtained with the augmented Lagrangian method~\cite{eckstein2012augmented}.} {We provide detailed steps of the algorithm and the parameters for the penalty method in Appendix~\ref{sec:alternateminimax}; we also clarify our methodology for choosing both $\rho_t$ and the learning rate $\eta_t$ there}.
+Finally, we note that one can easily generalize \eqref{eq:gap-CE-datadriven} to the multi-class setting (non-binary $S$) using the softmax function; one can also generalize \eqref{eq:gap-CE-datadriven} using $\alpha$-loss.

-In the following sections, we detail our results for both synthetic multi-dimensional Gaussian mixture data as well as publicly available datasets including the GENKI, UCI-Adult, Human Activity Recognition (HAR), and the UTKFace datasets.
-All code is available via github at \citep{CFUR-LS}.
+{In the following sections, we detail our results for synthetic multi-dimensional Gaussian mixture data and four publicly available datasets: UCI Adult, UTKFace, GENKI, and HAR.} All code is available via GitHub at \cite{CFUR-LS}.